softbitestudio/esp32-s3-2.06/README.md

 Note: _Always cross-reference the [Waveshare Wiki](https://www.waveshare.com/esp32-s3-touch-amoled-2.06.htm)
 for the exact GPIO map of your PCB revision.

- The code below uses placeholders you must fill from the schematic._
+ The code here uses placeholders you must fill from the schematic._